rcc-uchicago/silc/reports/joanna/2014-02-28/README.md

 * `CHILD` - child speech
 * `NOTE` - commentary

-The `regex.tsv` file contains a list of regular expressions to be used for "token" and "type" counts.
+The `regex.txt` file contains a list of regular expressions to be used for "token" and "type" counts.
 Token counts should be understood as number of pattern instances observed.
 Type counts should be understood as the number of patterns used.